Abdulmalik40/Abdulmalik40/README.md

 </div>

-I'm a CS student passionate about data and the systems that move it.
+<p>I'm a CS student passionate about data and the systems that move it.
 Working with pipelines, databases, streams, and distributed systems.
 I go deep on whatever the data needs.
-20 years old.
+20 years old.</p>

 ---